We use cookies on this website, you can read about cookies and GDPR Privacy Policy here

 package

 Buy Now Partner with Coddan when you need to change a limited company director in the UK.
-We provide a fast, compliant, and cost-effective solution, managing board resolutions, statutory register updates, and Companies House director filings without delay.
-As an experienced Authorised Corporate Service Provider (ACSP) and authorised company formation agent, Coddan supports director appointments, resignations, and replacements, delivering efficient, best-value results.
-Regardless of the service provider used, company directors remain legally responsible for ensuring that all information submitted to Companies House is accurate and filed within the statutory 14-day deadline.
-Coddan ensures director changes are handled correctly, reducing the risk of errors, penalties, or rejected filings.
+As an experienced Authorised Corporate Service Provider (ACSP) and authorised company formation agent, we deliver a fast, compliant, and cost-effective solution for director appointments, resignations, and replacements.
+We manage board resolutions, update statutory registers, and file the required notifications with Companies House without delay.
+Company directors remain legally responsible for ensuring that information filed is accurate and submitted within the statutory 14-day deadline.
+Our structured, compliance-first process reduces the risk of errors, rejected filings, or regulatory penalties by ensuring that appointments and resignations are legally valid before notification.

-When you work with Coddan, there is no need to download or complete multiple Companies House forms yourself.
-For appointing or resigning a director, we prepare and submit the required AP01 and TM01 forms, while also providing a complete corporate legal document pack, including board minutes and resolutions, where required under company law.
-Current Companies House regulations require director identity verification.
-As a certified ACSP, Coddan can carry out director identity verification on your behalf, streamlining compliance and saving time.
-When filing director changes, you must provide a director’s residential address and service address.
-For added privacy, you may use Coddan’s director service address, which is suitable for public records and fully compliant with UK requirements.
+There is no need to download or complete multiple Companies House forms yourself.
+We prepare and submit Form AP01 (appointment) and Form TM01 (resignation), together with a complete corporate legal document pack, including board minutes and resolutions where required under company law.
+Current regulations require director identity verification.
+As a certified ACSP, Coddan can conduct identity verification on your behalf, streamlining compliance and saving valuable time.
+Director filings must also include a residential address and a service address; for enhanced privacy, you may use Coddan’s compliant director service address for public records.
+With Coddan, director changes are handled efficiently, accurately, and in full accordance with UK legal requirements—giving you certainty, compliance, and peace of mind.

 £75.00